flutter/flutter/docs/engine/Life-of-a-Flutter-Frame.md

 the engine requests an update, the framework schedules a _warm-up frame_ using [PlatformDispatcher.scheduleWarmUpFrame][scheduleWarmUpFrame].

-A warm-up frame may never actually render (as the engine did not request it and therefore does not have a valid context in which to paint), but it will cause the framework to go through the steps of building, laying out, and painting, which can together take several milliseconds.
+A warm-up frame may never actually render (as it invokes [FlutterView.render][flutterViewRender] outside of the scope of [PlatformDispatcher.onBeginFrame][onBeginFrame] or [PlatformDispatcher.onDrawFrame][onDrawFrame]), but it will cause the framework to go through the steps of building, laying out, and painting, which can together take several milliseconds.
 Thus, when the engine requests a real frame, much of the work will already have been completed, and the framework can generate the frame with minimal additional effort.

 At startup, a warm-up frame can be produced before the Flutter engine has reported the initial view metrics using [PlatformDispatcher.onMetricsChanged][onMetricsChanged].